angular/angular/aio/content/guide/template-syntax.md

 `HeroDetailComponent.deleteRequest` is inside parentheses; it is the target of an event binding.

 ### Declaring input and output properties

 Target properties must be explicitly marked as inputs or outputs.

-In the `HeroDetailComponent`, such properties are marked with decorators as input and output properties.
+In the `HeroDetailComponent`, such properties are marked as input or output properties using decorators.

 {@example 'template-syntax/ts/src/app/hero-detail.component.ts' region='input-output-1'}